 Get really creative with your home décor and get stuck into making your own tiles.
-You have the freedom to use whatever colour and pattern and size you fancy and it’ll certainly be a one of a kind look for your bathroom or kitchen.
+You have the freedom to use whatever color and pattern and size you fancy, and it’ll certainly be a one of a kind look for your bathroom or kitchen.
 If tiling an entire room is a little ambitious, you could just use them behind a sink to be used a backsplash or with an elegant design to be used around a fireplace.

 Having the right type of clay body is important when making ceramic tiles.
 The key factor is that the clay has a high amount of grog (a material in clay, which contains a high quantity of silica and alumina).
-The clay should be heavy duty, as it will need to be durable and most importantly completely waterproof when fired.
-Lakeside Pottery recommends that you should ‘use a clay body that matures at the temperature you will glaze fire at’ and to make sure ‘the absorption rate after firing should be three percent or less’.
+The clay should be heavy-duty, as it will need to be durable and most importantly, completely waterproof when fired.
+Lakeside Pottery recommends that you should ‘use a clay body that matures at the temperature you will glaze fire at’ and to make sure ‘the absorption rate after firing should be three percent or less.’

 The reasoning for this is that the tiles will be completely waterproof with no possibility that any water will be able to seep into them.
 Sculpture clays (or Raku clays) are also a good type of clay to use as they have slightly less chance of warping or cracking.
 Cracking and warping can occur if a ceramic piece has dried either too quickly or unevenly.
-Unfortunately evidence of this won’t usually be apparent until after the firing process has been finished.
+Unfortunately, evidence of this won’t usually be apparent until after the firing process has been finished.

-There are a few different ways of making tiles and you’ll just need to decide which one works best for you.
+There are a few different ways of making tiles, and you’ll need to decide which one works best for you.
 Firstly, you’ll need to determine what you’ll be using your tiles for.
 If they’ll be for something like tiling a kitchen then they’ll need to be completely identical so they can match up perfectly.
 Therefore a stainless steel tile cutter could be your best bet.
-For example a tile cutter from Scarva comes in at around $60 and is made of stainless steel.
+For example, a tile cutter from Scarva comes in at around $60 and is made of stainless steel.
 It’s sized at 108cm x 108 cm (although you can buy any size you need), so can keep cutting the same size tile as many times as you need.

-All you need to do, is roll out your clay, making sure you roll it a similar size each time.
+All you need to do is roll out your clay, making sure you roll it a similar size each time.
 This is just to make it easier to cut through, as of course, the tile cutter will make sure it’s the exact same width and height each time.
 Then put the roughly sized clay in the tile cutter, pushing down on the steel handle, and the tile will pop out of the bottom of the cutter.
-To make the whole process easier you could invest in a slab roller, which means you’ll have to do less work in rolling out the clay before you put it in the tile cutter.
+To make the whole process easier, you could invest in a slab roller, which means you’ll have to do less work in rolling out the clay before you put it in the tile cutter.
 If you don’t need each tile to be an identical size, then you can always just roll out your clay by hand using two sized flat wooden guides to roll onto, this will make it's an even depth.
 Another way is using a clay slicer; this is less common, but still a good method.
 You’ll need to wedge your clay well first and get it into the square shape you desire, then just run your clay slicer over the top, pulling off a perfectly sliced tile each time as you make your way down the clay block.
-If you prefer using the slab roller (if you have one, this is really is the easiest way), then roll out a huge slab and use an adjustable clay divider (Baileys do a good one) you then run the divider across the clay slab and it’ll cut six long strips of identical length, then you can cut as many tiles as you need from the strips.
+If you prefer using the slab roller (if you have one, this is really is the easiest way), then roll out a huge slab and use an adjustable clay divider.
+Then run the divider across the clay slab, and it’ll cut six long strips of identical length, then you can cut as many tiles as you need from the strips.